NuclearPhoenixx/Lightmeter/README.md

 You can find the full schematic right [here](Schematic_Lightmeter_LIGHTMETER-FULL_20190422173309.pdf).
 You only have to work on the pcb layout for yourself and then you're ready to go.
 The software is designed and tested to work with this hardware prototype.

+Important: Input voltage with the LDO regulator is as defined in the datasheet 2.3V to 6.0V.
+Output is fixed at 3.3V.

+## Flashing the software

+If you're using the hardware prototype and the Arduino IDE then you can flash the firmware code over the ICSP interface with a programmer like USBasp which works great for me.

+To flash it from inside the IDE, you need to set the board config to "`Arduino Pro or Pro Mini`" and set the processor to "`ATmega328P (3.3V, 8 MHz)`" then go to "Sketch > Upload Using Programmer" and you should be good to go.

+Important: Don't forget to use 3.3V with your ICSP programmer as mentioned above at "hardware prototype".

 ## Software features

 * Arbitrary time interval for measurements